 Types of Wine & Their Identifying Qualities

-A mixture between a Cabernet Franc and a Sauvignon Blanc, a Cabernet Sauvignon is considered one of the more bolder wines on the spectrum.
+A mixture between a Cabernet Franc and a Sauvignon Blanc, a Cabernet Sauvignon is considered one of the bolder types of wine on the spectrum.

 Some of the best Cabernet Sauvignon wines come from our local Napa and Sonoma areas.
 They’re full of rich flavors and leave you with a long and lasting finish.